info

 Finally, you’ll often find that clients call things differently compared to their API counterparts.
 This often happens during development where entity names aren’t solidified yet.
 This can cause a lot of confusion when you’re trying to find the related code in your API or API client, or when teams have difficulty communicating about the same thing because of different names.

-Exposing API capabilities
+Exposing API capabilities Link to heading

 The final problem I want to talk about is exposing API capabilities.
 API’s can be complex beasts.
 They can have a lot of endpoints, each with their own request and response models, security implementations, content types, different status codes, etc..
 If the API were to change, you’ll need to look for all the updates yourself.